jobial-io/scase/README.md

  * Clean separation of service API, implementation and client side
  * Portability: deployment on multiple platforms without rewriting application logic
- * Messaging patterns that frequently arise in enterprise applications.
+ * Support for messaging patterns frequently arising in enterprise applications.

 Scase is a lightweight functional library that bridges the gap between microservice platforms / APIs and functional Scala code.